tarantool/doc/doc/reference/tooling/tt_cli/start.rst

 For detailed instructions on preparing and running Tarantool applications, see :ref:`admin-instance-environment-overview` and :ref:`admin-start_stop_instance`.

-When called without arguments, starts all enabled applications in the current environment.

 See also: :ref:`tt-stop`, :ref:`tt-restart`, :ref:`tt-status`.

+To start all instances of the application stored in the ``app`` directory inside ``instances_enabled`` in accordance with its ``instances.yml``:

+..  code-block:: console

+    $ tt start app

+To start the ``router`` instance of the ``app`` application:

+..  code-block:: console

+    $ tt start app:router

+When called without arguments, starts all enabled applications in the current environment:

+..  code-block:: console

+    $ tt start

+.. _tt-start-app-layout:

 Application layout
 ------------------